Hu Lancheng: Politics

-Hu Lancheng did not begin as an ally to the Wang Ching-wei regime, in fact, in 1943 he was sent to jail in Nanjing for publicly critiquing the puppet regime in his writings.
-Hu eventually agreed with Wang Ching-Wei and supported his campaign, it is as he says in his own words “It was a clear and peaceful day.
+Hu Lancheng did not begin as an ally to the Wang Jingwei regime, in fact, in 1943 he was sent to jail in Nanjing for publicly critiquing the puppet regime in his writings.
+Hu eventually agreed with Wang Jingwei and supported his campaign, it is as he says in his own words “It was a clear and peaceful day.
 All the mixed thoughts in my mind disappeared and I came to a crystal-clear attitude toward the vicissitudes of the world… I agreed to join the [Wang’s] campaign”.
 It is important to note that his time in the Wang regime was not marked without scandal, however, as he was caught publicly critiquing the collaborationist government and was once again jailed.
 It was at this point and time in his life that Hu began to strongly align himself with the Japanese for protection.